About the HCII

 Their forward thinking and broad definition of computer science paved the way for Carnegie Mellon scholars to be thought leaders in this field.

-Long before we all carried tiny touchscreen computers in our pockets, CMU opened its first user studies lab in the 1980s, offered its first human-computer interaction course in 1993, and a committee of interdisciplinary faculty founded the Human-Computer Interaction Institute the following year.
-At the time, our institute brought people from the seemingly unrelated fields of computer science, design, behavioral and social sciences together in a new way.
+Long before we all carried tiny touchscreen computers in our pockets, CMU opened its first user studies lab in the 1980s, and in 1993, a committee of interdisciplinary faculty founded the Human-Computer Interaction Institute.
+At the time, our institute united leaders from the seemingly unrelated fields of computer science, design, behavioral and social sciences, and brought them together in a new way with a shared focus on the human aspect of computing.

 HCII Today